overlay-market/OIPs/notes/note-10.md

 for a collateral amount deposited \\( N \\) and a leverage choice \\( L \\).
 The debt the user owes to the system is \\( D = N \cdot (L - 1) \\).
 We ignore funding payments for this note.

-To combat a trader who attempts to front-run the information lag inherent in the manipulation-resistant oracle value used by the Overlay market vs the "real" spot value, we added a [bid-ask spread and market impact](note-8) to all trades on the platform.
+To combat a positionr who attempts to front-run the information lag inherent in the manipulation-resistant oracle value used by the Overlay market vs the "real" spot value, we added a [bid-ask spread and market impact](note-8) to all positions on the platform.
 The Overlay market price ratio \\( P(t) / P(i) \\) effectively becomes

 \\[ \frac{P(t)}{P(i)} = e^{x \mp 2\delta } \\]